blackstag2k/Retry-Blog-Evaluation/README.md

 3. Add your API Key

 * Google AI API, Open AI API, etc. generated from any platform.
 Google GenAI key is used here.
 I have hardcoded the API key.
 However, I won't recommend hardcoding, rather you can save it as an environment variable.
 Hardcoding is done solely for personal convenience.
-To find out how to save API key as an environment variable, visit this ChatGPT link: https://chatgpt.com/share/695107ff-fc6c-8000-a3e5-a64e3293cb73

 export GOOGLE_API_KEY="YOUR_KEY"